-The seemingly endless advance down the hallway was soon disrupted.
 Were it not for Ethan’s intense training, he’d have jumped in panic when a chorus of misplayed piano chords cut the air in an abrupt clamor from somewhere deeper in the mansion.
 A rigidity immediately overtook the three of them.
 They stopped, weapons dragged toward the source of the sound.
 It came from the very end of the hallway.

 Roger licked his lips.
 “About time,” he breathed.
 “Was startin’ to think this place was dead.”

 What began as a seemingly random cacophony resolved into ominous diminished chords and a hailstorm of left-handed sixteenth notes that danced hellishly up and down the keys.
 Ethan’s breath paused.
 He recognized the song immediately as Chopin’s Revolutionary Étude.
 The pianist must have possessed no small measure of skill to play such a piece.
 The strains now came clearly from dead ahead, echoing discordantly through the empty corridor.
 And so the three crawled closer, casting cautious glances behind at regular intervals.

 Roger sidled up against the right wall and lifted his rifle.
 “Ethan, take left.
 Stephan, cover us.”
 He looked down the scope, teeth scraping his lower lip in excitement.

 “Aye-aye, Cap’n,” the American said, voice thick with contempt, as he readied his AK47.